 Peeling wooden patio furniture makes the whole yard look tired and worn out.
 Nothing will lift spirits in the backyard like a freshly painted tables, chaises, and planters.
 Use exterior latex paint for larger tables.
 Smaller tables, chairs, and planters can be spray painted with exterior enamel paint.
 Lay down a tarp before you use spray paint, and keep the can eight to 10 inches away from the object to prevent drips.
 You’ll need three coats for the best possible coverage.

 Devise a color scheme for your patio before painting.
 Exterior spray paint comes in a multitude of colors these days, and you can even get special finishes, like stone, wood, or metallic finish.
-Planning ahead ensures a cohesive design but lets you try out fun, bright colors to dress up your outdoor space.
+Planning ahead ensures a cohesive design but lets you try out fun, bright colors to dress up and update your outdoors with paint.